 Michael O’Hare cooks up bold, interesting and artfully plated dishes in a sleekly modern restaurant

 The self-styled enfant terrible of the Northern restaurant scene continues to impress with his striking plates of high impact food.
-Served in a succession of tiny bites, Michael O’Hare’s 14-course, £100 tasting menu is arty and provocative, taking some of its cues from Spanish techno-emotional cuisine and including a notable amount of Asian influence.
+Served in a succession of tiny bites, Michael O’Hare’s 14-course, £132 tasting menu is arty and provocative (one dish is called Sex Wax, another Dali to Delhi), taking some of its cues from Spanish techno-emotional cuisine and including a notable amount of Asian influence.

 A dash of artistic pretension comes as something of a hallmark for the North Yorkshire-born chef, who made his name on Great British Menu cooking dishes including ‘Emancipation’, a monotone dish of squid ink-dyed fish and potatoes served on a canvas inspired by fish and chips and the industrial landscape of his home town of Redcar.

-Dishes on the current menu – which is served in ’sequences’ rather than courses – include ajo blanco with frozen tomato, txangurro (a Basque crab dish) with fried quail’s egg and ‘Pierre Gothmann’, a rather esoteric tribute to the great French chef’s pig’s trotter dish.
+Dishes on the current menu – which is served in ’sequences’ rather than courses – include ajo blanco with an iced tomato consomme and vanilla; Iberico pork with garlic, egg and anchovy; and the delightfully colourful macarons ‘Damien Hirst’.

-O’Hare burst onto the Leeds restaurant scene in 2014 with a huge graffiti’d space on the top floor of luxury department store Flannel’s (the restaurant has since moved to more upmarket digs down the road).
-It hasn’t been plain sailing for the chef of late – he is no longer involved with his Manchester outpost The Rabbit in the Moon – but The Man Behind the Curtain remains one of the country’s most singular and exciting restaurant experiences.
+O’Hare burst onto the Leeds restaurant scene in 2014 with a huge graffiti’d space on the top floor of luxury department store Flannel’s.
+The restaurant has since moved to more upmarket digs down the road but remains one of the country’s most singular and exciting dining experiences.